| Trees | Indices | Help |

 |

 Computes root mean square slope in a part of a data line.
 This is the root mean square of value derivatives, it is also proportional to the second derivative of both HHCF and ACF at zero.
-Since: 2.2
+This roughness quantity is also known as Dq.

 Computes sum of all values in a part of a data line.